writethedocs/www/docs/blog/2021-matching-campaign.rst

 We're proud to announce the second round of our $1,500 matching campaign to support social justice in our communities. `Last year <https://www.writethedocs.org/blog/we-stand-with-the-black-community/>`_ we directed donations to the Black community, and this year we're expanding that aim to focus on the wider BIPOC community.
 We want it to be clear that we support and care about the members of our community, and to show this through our words and our actions as an organization.

 We want to continue to make a difference in our local communities, and also encourage members of the Write the Docs community to engage with local organizations in their region.
 Based on our Portland conference, we're suggesting three Oregon charities we believe are doing important work.
-That said, you can also donate to a charity local to you doing similar outreach in your community.
+That said, you can also donate to a charity local to you doing similar outreach.

 The three Oregon charities we're highlighting are: